-The batteries located on the boat can be found inside the center console, inside the rigging area pictured below.
-The boat will be equipped with one battery per engine, or multiple batteries per engine for an increased reserve capacity.
+The batteries on the boat can be located inside the center console, inside the rigging area and below the hatch.
+The boat will be equipped with one battery per engine, or optional multiple batteries per engine/house bank for an increased reserve capacity.

-NOTE: CARE MUST BE TAKEN WHEN REMOVING THE LABLED BATTERY BOX LIDS TO ENSURE THE ACCURACY OF BATTERY BANK IDENTIFICATION.
+NOTE: CARE MUST BE TAKEN WHEN REMOVING THE LABELED BATTERY BOX LIDS TO ENSURE THE ACCURACY OF BATTERY BANK IDENTIFICATION WHEN REINSTALLING THE LIDS.